-We spoke to to Jon Whiten from the wonderful Deegee Controls (one of our very first customers way back in 2011) told us that he doubled his response rates by changing his covering email from “2 minutes to complete” to “30 seconds to complete”.
+We asked Jon Whiten from the wonderful Deegee Controls (one of our very first customers way back in 2011) told us that he doubled his response rates by changing his covering email from “2 minutes to complete” to “30 seconds to complete”.
 The feedback form was actually the same length, but customers became more trustful that Deegee would respect their time.

-We’ve got a guide about picking the right survey questions if you feel like you need some help.
+We’ve got a guide to picking the right survey questions if you feel like you need some help.

 Fool me once, shame on you.
 Fool me twice, shame on me.
 Fool me three times?

 You can write as much as you like in your email about how ‘my feedback is important’, but if you don’t take the time to read it and respond, then actions speak louder than words..
 Customers will only give you the benefit of the doubt once.

 We’ve got a lot of advice about why you should respond to feedback, but in the context of survey response rates, all you need to know is that is that not responding will kill your response rate long-term.

 Just look at yourself, you’re living, breathing proof.